bossiernesto/melta-prototype-python/README.md

         - Str
         - More types coming soon (other iterable and primitive types)

+## Source of the idea

+   This small database prototype is heavily based on the paper of [OMG Object Database Technology Working Group White Paper](http://www.odbms.org/wp-content/uploads/2007/09/033.01-Card-Next-Generation-Object-Database-Standardization-September-2007.pdf)

 ## Query Language
 Still on the works will be avaiable soon.